top of page

 How the senses are employed by dancers, from training young beginner through professional finished performing artist/dancers.

 You are walking in a garden and there is a perfect rose - beautiful.
 You bend to smell it.
 You close your eyes.
 In your memory, you can see that beautiful rose imprinted in the olfactory and visual sense in your mind’s eye.
-You stand up and lift you head and gaze at the sky, and a tune comes to mind.
+You stand up, lift you head and gaze at the sky.
+A tune comes to mind.
 That tune reminds you of a time you were with your love, and you danced.
 Good.
 Now you open your eyes. experienced a form of sensory embodiment, an interaction of the senses stimulating memory into realizing performance, or an “embodiment of the senses.”

-There are at least seven types of memory: Episodic or long-term memory of details.
+There are up to 25 types of memory, but here are nine basic types.: Episodic or long-term memory of details.
 Semantic memory or long-term memory of facts and learned knowledge.

 Semantic memory or long-term memory of how to do things.

-Everyone uses these for as recall for different thoughts, feelings and tasks.
-So, it is a given that artists must use Episodic and Semantic memory to memorize dialogue, musical scores and choreography.
+There are other forms of memory we emply at different times and circumstances, However, everyone uses memory for recall of different thoughts, feelings and tasks.
+So, it is a given that artists must use short and long term memory, episodic and semantic memory to memorize dialogue, musical scores and choreography.
+The memorization moves explicit memory of data into the more motor oriented implict memory.
 Students of any endeavor must use these foundational forms of recall to memorize everything from mathematical equations to historical dates to linguistic grammar.

 We may not think so much about how we use our senses.
 Sight.
 We see something identify it or not.
 Sometimes if it's new we examine it.
 Hearing.
 We hear a tune we like and begin to hum or sing it…or hold our ears if we don’t like it.
 Same with smell, taste and touch.
 We react, or not, directly or indirectly with each of them.

-What is it that dancer’s sense; what do they experience when onstage, once the curtain goes up?
-Ask any dancer, and you’ll likely get a different answer from due to who they are, where they were raised, how much experience, their level of ability as dancers, their maturity (remembering that dancers are usually young).
-“Nerves,” “Quiet.”
+What is it that dancer’s sense?
+What do they experience when onstage, once the curtain goes up?
+Ask any dancer, and you’ll likely get a different answer: “Nerves,” “Quiet.”
 “Excitement.”
 So, no two completely alike.
 It makes sense.
-Dancers are individuals.
-But in classical ballet, particularly in ensemble work, uniformity is du riguer.
-And, regardless of the dancer’s experience, or what they notice, the performing artist is trained to know without thought that it is the audience’s experience that comes first.
+Dancers are individuals: who they are, where they were raised, how much experience, their level of ability as dancers, their maturity (remembering that dancers are usually young), The causes and conditions and history of a person will result in a different attitude towards formally performing in front of a large group of people.
+However, in classical ballet, particularly in ensemble work, uniformity is du riguer.
+And, regardless of the dancer’s experience, or what they notice, they are trained to know without thought that it is the audience’s experience that comes first.
 It doesn’t matter what they experience.
 It matters what the audience sees and is communicated.
+(The dancer put their own needs and wants aside.
+Therefore, all such performance must be understood as an altrustic and selfless act.)

 Two years into my training, I remember distinctly when I began to memorize combinations in lessons or rehearsal, without thinking.
-(Being dyslexic with ADD, I employed effort and diligence to practice learning coordination and translation of both visual and auditory instruction to achieve.)
-For each phrase of movement taught, I would often step aside to find the flow of the movement.
-I would often looking to other dancers or asking the person staging the movement, utilizing color and shapes with language of classical ballet and dance.
-Like learning a language, to teachers, it was nothing new: we are used to the “aha” moments when a student improves and “gets it.”
-When I was a young child, I learned to read and write this way.
-Like all dancers, I had to memorize huge quantities of kinetic phrasing and data every day.
-But, because my brain would flip it upside down and backwards, I needed a sensory back-up.
+This was particularly difficult for me because, I started late in my early teens, I am dyslexic, disgraphic with ADD.
+So, I subconsciously employed concerted effort and diligence to practice, to learning coordination and translation of both visual and auditory instruction towards becoming a fluent dancer.
+For each phrase of movement taught, I would often step aside to search for the flow of the movement.
+I would often look to other dancers or query the person staging the movement.
+In time, my mind began to utilize color and shapes, in conjunction with the taxonomy of classical ballet and dance.
+This helped me to advance and mature as a dancer and performer.
+From an instructor's perspective, it is a joy to watch a student assimilate and slowly gain accuacy in the applicaiton of data.
+Especially when we observe a student have an “aha” moment.
+The moment when a student improves and “gets it,” when a new step, phrase or technique is achieved.
+Just as a child learns to read and write this way, the memorization of huge quantities of kinetic phrasing and data every day, is the norm for dancers.
 For me it was the colors and patterns (synesthesia) combined with internal felt-sense with music cues that would help me recall the phrases and ballets.
-A phrase of dance would be demonstrated and verbally explicated for me to visually assimilate.
-I’d process it and then perform it, communicating it back to the choreographer.
-First the visual sense, second the intra-haptic felt sense in the visualization process, and then performed somato-kinetically.
+A phrase of dance would be demonstrated and verbally explicated for me to assimilate.
+I’d process it and then perform it, communicating it back to the choreographer, as performers are wont to do.
+First the visual sense, second the intra-haptic felt sense in the visualization process, and then performed.
 In the arts, the skill-set of the specific form, has to involve a transference of sensory data in order to achieve performity.

 Sensoral Linguistic Translation